The Energy and Resources Group – graduate degrees that make a difference

 Transcripts should be uploaded to your application as PDF files.
 Unofficial copies of your transcripts will be accepted for the application.
 If you are admitted, you will be required to submit official transcripts for all college-level work.
 For coursework completed in the fall term of your admissions cycle, ERG will accept amended transcripts and late grade reports until Monday, January 3, 2021; please email these to erggrad@berkeley.edu.

 Letters of Recommendation should be submitted by your recommender by the deadline.
-ERG requires three letters of recommendation and will accept up to five.
+ERG accepts 3 letters of recommendation.
 You are welcome to use recommenders from your professional as well as your academic career.
 At least one letter must be from a professor who is in a position to assess your potential for advanced academic work.

 On your application, you will find a section that asks you to list the name, institution, and email address for your recommenders.
 When you submit that information, the system will automatically send an email request to your recommenders with a link where they can upload their recommendation letter as a PDF.
 You should review your application periodically to check if the letters from your recommenders have been uploaded; you will have the option to electronically send reminders.